ProseMirror/rfcs/text/0000-history-tracers.md

 In some cases, changes in external data are tied to document steps (for example, creating a node for which some metadata is tracked outside of the document), in other cases, the changes are entirely independent of the document.

 The current prosemirror-history implementation makes it extremely hard to extend the history in this way.
 This proposal intends to add functionality to make this easier.
+Similarly, the way prosemirror-collab can re-apply local steps several times can make it hard to keep track of such steps.

 # Guide-level explanation